Assessing Racial Disparities in Healthcare Expenditures via Mediator Distribution Shifts: Details of the MEPS data

 Let $Y(r_0, {\bf r})$ be defined as the original healthcare expenditures, which include both positive and zero responses.
 The effects, as defined in \ref{eq:pse_effs}, are interpreted as differences in arithmetic means.
 To obtain the one-step estimates, outlined in \ref{equ:rho_define}, the function $\mu_k(\overline{M}_{k}, r_0,X)$ was estimated using the two-stage super learner, as demonstrated in an example here \href{https://github.com/wuziyueemory/Two-stage-SuperLearner/blob/main/MEPS The two-stage super learner library comprises all pairwise combinations of two constituent algorithms: one for estimating $P(Y > 0 \! \mid \! \overline{M}_{k}, r_0,X)$ and another for $\E[Y \! \mid \!
 Y > 0, \overline{M}_{k}, r_0,X]$.
 Using a two-stage super learner is expected to improve predictions for each individual outcome.

 Table~\ref{tab:PSEs_difference} presents the results of PSEs calculated as differences in arithmetic means.
 These findings differ notably from those in Table~\ref{tab:PSEs} and Table~\ref{tab:prob_pos}, where results in the latter two tables are mostly aligned.
-For instance, the disparities attributed to SES ($R \rightarrow M_1 \leadsto Y$) are not statistically significant for any racial comparison in 2009 in Table~\ref{tab:PSEs_difference}, whereas they are positively significant for comparisons in Whites vs. Hispanics, Blacks vs. Hispanics, and Asians vs. Hispanics.
-These differences suggest that relying solely on arithmetic means may obscure the role of SES in explaining disparities in healthcare expenditures.
+For instance, the disparities attributed to SES ($R \rightarrow M_1 \leadsto Y$) in the White vs. Black comparison in 2016 are positive and statistically significant in both Table~\ref{tab:PSEs} and Table~\ref{tab:prob_pos}, whereas they are negative, although not statistically significant, in Table~\ref{tab:PSEs_difference}.
+Similarly, for total disparities, Asians have higher expenditures than Hispanics in Table~\ref{tab:PSEs} and Table~\ref{tab:prob_pos}; however, the direction of the effects is reversed in Table~\ref{tab:PSEs_difference}.
+These differences suggest that relying solely on arithmetic means may obscure both the total disparities and the role of SES in explaining disparities in healthcare expenditures.
 More broadly, the discrepancies highlight the limitations of using arithmetic means in the analysis of highly skewed data, which may lead to potential misinterpretations of the results.